Assessments and Appraisal

 - Multiple-choice exams (including true/false questions and three and four answer options)

 - Other coursework (e.g. video recordings of interviews or conversations).

 The lecturer uses a test matrix in order to guarantee the correlation between learning objectives and assessment.
 This is monitored by the Examining Board.

 If a course uses several methods of assessment, then the course description and course manual will state the relative weighting for the calculation of the final mark.
 For example: essay (30%) and multiple-choice examination (70%).

-If additional rules apply to a course’s assessment, then these will be explained in the (online) course manual.
+If specific, additional rules apply to a course’s assessment, then these will be explained in the (online) course manual.
 This includes matters pertaining to the following:

 - Whether or not compensation exists between test forms